Stape

 10. Open web and server GTM debuggers and test the setup.

-Step 3.
-Set up Server Google Ads
+Set up server-side tracking for Google Ads

 1. Ensure that server-side Google Analytics 4 is set up correctly.

-2. In the Server container, set up the Conversion Linker tag.
+2. In the server container, set up the Conversion Linker tag.
 This tag should trigger on all pageviews.

-4. Create a new Google Ads Conversion Tracking tag in the Server container→ add Conversion ID and Conversion Label similarly to the web Google Ads tag setup.
+4. Create a new Google Ads Conversion Tracking tag in the Server container → add Conversion ID and Conversion Label similarly to the web Google Ads tag setup.

-Unlikely Google platforms, Facebook recommends using both web and server tracking.
+Unlike Google platforms, Facebook recommends using both web and server tracking.
 The main advantage of the web+server method is that it still utilizes 3rd party cookies (when possible).
 The main benefit of the server only approach is that it reduces the number of 3rd party java scripts on your site and allows you to strictly control what data was sent to FB.
-So it’s up to you to decide whether to use web+server FB tracking or server only.
+So it's up to you to decide whether to use web+server FB tracking or server only.

-Step 5.
 Connect other needed platforms

 We hope that by this time, you can agree with us that server-side tracking is a must for your marketing campaign.
 But it’s still relatively new technology, and not all platforms have provided it, e.g., Twitter.
 So we created a list of all vendors that support server GTM and consolidated their requirements, instructions, and documentation.